polybar/polybar-scripts/polybar-scripts/player-mpris-tail/README.md

--b or --blacklist | Blacklist / Ignore the given player -f or --format    | Use the given `format` string                               | `{icon} {artist} - {title}` --truncate-text   | Use the given string as the end of truncated text           | `…` --icon-playing    | Use the given text as the playing icon                      | `` --icon-paused     | Use the given text as the paused icon                       | `` --icon-stopped    | Use the given text as the stopped icon                      | `` --icon-none       | Use the given text as the icon for when no player is active | ``
+-b or --blacklist | Blacklist / Ignore the given player -f or --format    | Use the given `format` string                               | `{icon} {artist} - {title}` --truncate-text   | Use the given string as the end of truncated text           | `…` --icon-playing    | Use the given text as the playing icon                      | `⏵` --icon-paused     | Use the given text as the paused icon                       | `⏸` --icon-stopped    | Use the given text as the stopped icon                      | `⏹` --icon-none       | Use the given text as the icon for when no player is active | ``

 ## Formatting

 Tags can be printed by surrounding them with `{` and `}`.
-Polybar formatting can also be given and will be passed through, including substituded tags and formatters.
+Polybar formatting can also be given and will be passed through, including substituted tags and formatters.

 ### Tags